Lintzgarth Fell was purchased by Philip Wayre in October 2000 and presented by him to the Trust in 2006.

 Wild flowers and grasses flourish on the hay meadows which are carefully managed to conserve the floral diversity of the area.
 The wide variety of species encourages bees, butterflies and moths and provides a rich wildlife habitat.
 An increasing number of lapwing are to be found on the in bye land at the northern end of the reserve, the open aspect of the fell and the abundance of insect life providing ideal habitat for these distinctive-looking sociable birds.

 This reserve is in one of the most important areas for waders which return to the high moors for breeding from the coastal and mudflat areas, several species of which are in serious decline.
-In spring the reserve is home to curlew, golden plover, redshank, snipe and dunlin, now a rare species on these northern moors.
+In spring the reserve is home to curlew, golden plover, redshank and snipe.
 The grazing at Lintzgarth Fell is managed by the Trust to benefit the specialised wildlife in particular the waders and the black grouse.
 The number of male black grouse displaying each spring on a well-established lek at Lintzgarth continues to increase.
 Skylarks are abundant and in the spring the air is full of their song.
 This coupled with the bubbling calls of curlew and the high pitched whistling of golden plover makes the fell a truly enchanting place.

 Latest From The Warden...

 Lintzgarth is higher than Thornhope, 554 metres at its highest point.
 It therefore usually gets more snow making site visits difficult which has happened this year.
 It’s very easy to get stuck!

 Galloways are still on the site, hardy enough to survive and they can be moved down if necessary.
 The grey partridge are eating their way through the grain, ably assisted by the odd pheasant.
 We fill the feeders regularly as part of our project with the GWCT.